beyondstorage/go-storage/docs/design/7-support-context.md

 - Add `ReadWithContext` style method for every public API
 - `ReadWithContext` call `Read` with `Context` pair
 - `Read` use `Context` via parsed pair
-- Add context support for `ObjectFunc` and so on

 More detailed changes described as following: